mrtztg/azure-104-notes/README.md

 - **Automatic backups**: Every hour, up to 30 days retention, max 30 GB (excludes databases)
 - **Custom backups**: Click **Configure** (top menu) to store backups in Azure Storage
+  - **Requirement**: Azure Storage account is required to store backup data
   - **Advanced tab**: Option to include database backups
+  - **Excluding files/folders**: Create a `_backup.filter` file in the root directory to specify files or folders to exclude from backup

 **Networking** (Settings → Networking):